Migrate Heroku Shared Database (Postgres) to Amazon RDS (MySQL)

 $ rds-authorize-db-security-group-ingress default --cidr-ip 1.1.1.1/32

-to pull from your Heroku database to your RDS database:
+to pull data from your Heroku database to your RDS database:

 1